chettrick/stm32cubef4/Projects/STM32F4-Discovery/Demonstrations/readme.txt

 LED2 (PWR) light up.
 - All 4 LEDs between B1 and B2 are blinking as chenillard.
-- Press User Button B1 (User) then MEMS sensor (LIS302DL for revB or LIS3DSCH for revC) is enabled, move the board and observe the four Leds blinking according to the motion direction.
+- Press User Button B1 (User) then MEMS sensor (LIS302DL for revB or LIS3DSCH for revC or LIS3DSH for revD) is enabled, move the board and observe the four Leds blinking according to the motion direction.
 - Connect the board to a PC with a second USB'type A to micro-B cable through USB connector CN5, this convert it to a standard mouse.
 Move the STM32F4-Discovery